schanne/kubeflow-and-mlops/README.md

     KF_EXPERIMENT_ID - the Kubeflow experiment ID (step 4.7.f)

     b.
 Variables in the YAML file
-    The following variables are safe to check into source control, and they are part of the current YAML pipeline file:
+    The following variables are safe to check into source control, and they are already a part of the current YAML pipeline file:

     ```
     KF_BATCH: 32